floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

     sp.entity_id: "SP entity id from the IdP" user_mapping.roles: roles
 ```

 ## Dashboards/Kibana Setup

-In order to use SAML with Dashboards/Kibana, it is necessary to configure the external URL of Dashboards/Kibana in the file `config/kibana.yml` in your Dashboards/Kibana installation.
+To use SAML with Dashboards/Kibana, it is necessary to configure the external URL of Dashboards/Kibana in the file `config/kibana.yml` in your Dashboards/Kibana installation.

 For Dashboards/Kibana 7.11 and newer versions, you can use the built-in setting `server.publicBaseUrl`: